Hardwood Flooring School - NWFA

 Vancouver, BC (Canada)

-Hardwood flooring professionals can choose from the principles of wood flooring introductory class that runs four days covering the following activities.
+Hardwood flooring professionals can choose from the basic installation (only in Chesterfield, MO) introductory class that runs three days covering the following activities.
 Not all locations offer the same classes.

 Handling & Storage - Site Preparation

 Special Installation - Moldings, repairs, squeaks

 Wood technology - Species, characteristics, milling

 * Offers basic installation introductory class.
 Costs run $595 for NWFA members and $695 for non members with our our last update.